Stricklen/lettersandlabels/README.md

-# lettersandlabels:
+# About: #
+### This is a small project to be used to speed up printing letters and labels for NRS, CRS, RC, and NHR ###

-# Before Running:
+# Before Running: #
->First create a dir in root folder named 'temp_files'
+  - Create an empty dir in root folder named 'temp_files'
->Then run 'pip install requirements.txt'
+  - run 'pip install requirements.txt'

-# run gui.py to run the app
+# Run gui.py to start the app